timjrchan/timjrchan/README.md

 ### Hi there 👋

 👋 Hello!
 I'm Timothy, a passionate marine biologist and data scientist.
+I love taking photographs especially the lovely marine animals under the surface.
+I have dived in Timor-Leste, the Phillipines, Australia, Malaysia, and Indonesia and loved every single trip taking videos and photographs of my friends and the marine landscape.

 🔧 Skills & Expertise
 - Programming Languages: Python, R